treasurehub23/Treasure-ml/README.md

-# 📦 Streamlit App Starter Kit
+# Machine learning app
 ```
-⬆️ (Replace above with your app's name)
+This app predicts your credit worthiness
 ```

 Description of the app ...